 Freelancing has been common in many industries for as long as most of us can remember.
-Nance is effectively a freelance arbitrator, attorney, educator, and mediator.
-She has clients, friends, and family members who are freelance editors, photographers, and writers.
+I am effectively a freelance arbitrator, attorney, educator, and mediator.
+I have clients, friends, and family members who are freelance editors, photographers, and writers.
 But what about domestic employees, such as elderly companions, home health aides, housekeepers, and nannies?
 Are they freelancers?
 Can they be paid as independent contractors and issued 1099-MISC forms, or is the “client” required to provide workers compensation (“WC”) and disability (“DB”) insurance?
 Is the client responsible for income tax withholdings, overtime pay, and payroll taxes?
 Could you be putting them at risk of penalties and lawsuits?

 Technology and the “gig economy” have made the distinctions between employees and independent contractors difficult to identify, and no industry is immune.
 New York State has been penalizing even “microbusinesses” and “solopreneurs” for misclassifying workers, and the costs can be in the tens of thousands–even when you’ve made an honest mistake and there was no actual harm.